JStennett-Tricentis/TricentisUtilities/README.md

 ### Custom Navigation

-- Use the "Custom Path" field to navigate to specific URLs like `/your/custom/path`
+- Use the "Custom Path" field to navigation to specific URLs like `/your/custom/path`
 - The tool will build the complete URL: `https://fusionx.my-dev.tricentis.com/your/custom/path`

 ### Smart Auto-Population